Who: Honours students researching Southeast Asia at an Australian tertiary institution

 Unfortunately, we are not in a position to award grants to students at non-Australian institutions or students who are based outside of Australia.
 No grants will be provided to applicants based in Sydney.

 |NSW (outside Sydney), ACT||Up to AU$750|

 |WA, NT, TAS||Up to AU$1,250

 When applying for a travel grant, you will be asked to:

 Please note that SSEAC is not liable for any costs incurred from the cancellation or modification of travel plans as a result of COVID-19 developments.
 We strongly encourage you to book fully refundable tickets and accommodation in case of any late-minute changes to the program.

 Please note: You will be notified in advance about a successful grant application, however bursaries will not be disbursed until AFTER the Bootcamp in case COVID-19 developments prevent interstate travel.
 Therefore, students applying for funding must be able to cover their travel costs up front.

-In light of the ongoing COVID-19 pandemic, the Sydney Southeast Asia Centre and the ANU Indonesia Project reserve the right to cancel this program on short notice.
-The Sydney Southeast Asia Centre and the ANU Indonesia Project will be closely monitoring the situation and following NSW Health Advice to assess all risks associated with the program’s activities, and will notify participants of any changes to the program.
+In light of the ongoing COVID-19 pandemic, the Sydney Southeast Asia Centre reserves the right to cancel this program on short notice.
+The Sydney Southeast Asia Centre will be closely monitoring the situation and following NSW Health Advice to assess all risks associated with the program’s activities, and will notify participants of any changes to the program.
 In participating in this program, all individuals will be required to follow social distancing and good hygiene practices so as to reduce the risk of infection with COVID-19.